 Note that if you are using a rental vehicle for business, the insurance needs may be different.
 Check with your employer to make sure.

 And of course, if you don’t own a car, and don’t have primary car insurance, you will definitely need to buy rental insurance at the desk.

-If you’re traveling internationally: Just like at home, you should make sure you are covered by primary medical insurance.
+Just like at home, you should make sure you are covered by primary medical insurance.
 This is what covers the cost of medical care before secondary insurance or your own money.
+Contact your medical insurance provider to ask if there are any limitations to your coverage when traveling.
+Even in the United states, there may be extra costs for using an out-of-network provider.
 If your regular medical insurance does not cover you in certain countries, look into primary travel medical insurance and possibly medical evacuation insurance.
 Make sure to read the fine print if you have a pre-existing condition, because some types of insurance cover these and others do not.

 Before you leave on your trip, make sure you have documents proving the value of items.
-Remember that certain belongings such as valuable jewelry can be scheduled on your homeowner’s insurance and likely do not need additional travel coverage.
-But keep in mind that the number of lost bags is at an all-time low (6.5 bags lost per 1000 passengers) thanks to self-check counters at more airports.
+Remember that certain belongings such as valuable jewelry can be added to your homeowner’s insurance and likely do not need additional travel coverage.
+Also keep in mind that the number of lost bags is at an all-time low (6.5 bags lost per 1000 passengers) thanks to self-check counters at more airports.

 Trip cancellation insurance (TCI) reimburses you for non-recoverable deposits and penalties if you have to cancel before you start.
 If this is a possibility, make sure to choose the option to cancel for any reason, even though it’s a little more expensive.
 When you choose this type of insurance, it doesn’t matter if you miss the trip due to a hurricane or a family emergency--the decision is in your hands, not the insurer.

 Trip interruption insurance (TII) reimburses you for any additional cost of returning home early or continuing as a single traveler if your companion has to return early.